The 4 Restaurant Processes Worth Automating

 3. Staff Shift Reminder Automation

-Scheduling managers in restaurants spend an estimated 2–3 hours per week on shift confirmation calls and swap text chains.
-This is not a people problem — it is a systems problem.
-When the schedule lives in 7shifts or a shared Google Sheet, there is no reason a human being should be manually confirming that 20 staff members know when to show up.
+Scheduling managers spend an estimated 2–3 hours per week on shift confirmation calls and swap text chains.
+That is not a people problem.
+It is a systems problem.
+When the schedule lives in 7shifts or a shared Google Sheet, there is no reason a person should be manually confirming that 20 staff members know when to show up.

 The volume problem: A restaurant with 20 staff and an average of 3 shifts per person per week generates 60 shift confirmations to manage manually every single week.
 Automated shift reminders handle all 60 automatically — and flag the non-responses to the manager so coverage gaps are caught on Wednesday morning, not Saturday night at 5pm.